PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 Every Athena user has a personal Task Queue that’s maintained by the system, includes all tasks for which the user is listed as Responsible, Accountable, Consulted, or Informed.

+Multi-Step task where user is responsible in Sub-Task is also considered as task in user's queue.
+When last Sub-Task is marked as done, that Multi-Step task will be removed from user's queue.

 ## Browse Open tasks
 ### UX Rule